ethicalauthorship/ethicalauthorship.github.io/index.md

 <hr>
 *English version*

+The phenomenon known as "publish-or-perish" continues to undermine scientific activity, which is progressively becoming a process of publishing scientific articles regardless of the value of their contribution, or who can be interested in them.
+The fact that our research activity is basically judged "by weight" has a strong influence on this process.
+Worse still, under increasing pressure to publish in record time, many researchers are tempted to resort to practices such as publishing in predatory journals or including unnecessary citations to artificially increase their research indicators.

+One of the problems with predatory journals is that they do not normally follow a thorough peer review process, but the articles they publish become part of the scientific literature.
+This not only undermines the scientific process, since articles are not properly evaluated by experts, but it is eroding the scientific archive.
+These practices, along with the use of unnecessary self-citation or the inclusion of authors in articles to boost their CVs, can also undermine confidence in science and in the scientists themselves, whose qualifications and promotions are beginning to be questioned.

-The [DORA Declaration](https://sfdora.org/), the [Leiden Manifesto](http://www.leidenmanifesto.org/), the [Hong Kong Principales](https://osf.io/m9abx/) and the [Málaga Declaration](https://declaracionmalaga2020.github.io/) address core issues to improve research evaluation from the point of view of evaluators.
+Recently, many leading institutions are addressing the problem with initiatives such as the [DORA Declaration](https://sfdora.org/), the [Leiden Manifesto](http://www.leidenmanifesto.org/), the [Hong Kong Principales](https://osf.io/m9abx/) and the [Málaga Declaration](https://declaracionmalaga2020.github.io/), which aim to improve the research evaluation process from the point of view of evaluators.

 Complementarily, we firmly believe that the responsibility of the individual researchers should be considered, too.
+It is also important to raise awareness among researchers themselves - and especially among younger researchers - of the importance of good scientific practice and respect for the profession

 From this perspective, a code of conduct could help to lay the foundations for ethical research.

 ## Commitment to Ethics in Scientific Publishing